-(b) Central vacuole
+(b) 46

-- (a) Centriole
+Ans. (a) 32

-- (c) Mitochondria (d) Plastids

-- Ans. (c) Mitochondria

-- 4. Lysosomes are produced by
+- 6. In a cell, DNA is present in

-- (a) mitochondria.
+- (a) nucleus only.

-- (b) endoplasmic reticulum.
+- (b) nucleus, mitochondria and plastids.

-- (c) Golgi bodies.
+- (c) nucleus, Golgi bodies and plastids.

-- (d) leucoplast.
+- (d) nucleus, mitochondria and ribosomes.

-- Ans. (c) Golgi bodies.
+- Ans. (b) nucleus, mitochondria and plastids.

-- 5. Name the organelle associated with (a) protein synthesis - (b) photosynthesis in eukaryotes. - Ans. (a) The cell organelle associated with protein synthesis is ribososmes. - (b) Photosynthesis in eukaryotic cells is carried out by chloroplast. - 6.
-Name two cell organelles having double membrane envelope. - Ans.
-The two cell organelles having double membrane envelope are mitochondria and chloroplasts. - 7.
-Which cell organelles are called - (a) power house of the cell? - (b) suicide bags of the cell? - Ans. (a) Mitochondria are the cell organelles also known as the power house of the cell. - (b) Lysosomes are known as the suicide bags of the cell. - 8.
+- 7. Name the organelle associated with - (a) protein synthesis - (b) photosynthesis in eukaryotes. - Ans. (a) The cell organelle associated with protein synthesis is ribosome. - (b) Photosynthesis in eukaryotic cells is carried out by chloroplast. - 8.
+Name two cell organelles having double membrane envelope.
+Name the membrane which covers the vacuole in plant cells. - Ans.
+The two cell organelles having double membrane envelope are mitochondria and chloroplasts.
+Vacoule in plant cells is covered by a membrane called tonoplast. - 9.
+Which cell organelles are called - (a) power house of the cell? - (b) suicide bags of the cell? - Ans. (a) Mitochondria are the cell organelles also known as the power house of the cell. - (b) Lysosomes are known as the suicide bags of the cell. - 10.
 Pick the odd one out of ribosomes, Golgi apparatus, mitochondria, endoplasmic reticulum and give suitable reasons. - Ans.
 Ribosomes are the odd one here in the group.
-Golgi apparatus, mitochondria and endoplasmic reticulum are all having a membrane envelope, whereas the ribosomes have no membrane. - 9.
-Name the membrane which covers the vacuole in plant cells. - Ans.
-Vacoule in plant cells is covered by a membrane called tonoplast.
+Golgi apparatus, mitochondria and endoplasmic reticulum are all having a membrane envelope, whereas the ribosomes have no membrane. - 11.
+Name the organelle which provides turgidity to the plant cell.
+Name any two substances stored in it. - Ans.
+The vacuole provides turgidity to the plant cell.
+It helps in storage of enzymes and water.